Journal of Environmental Economics and Management

 The Journal of Environmental Economics and Management is a peer-reviewed academic journal of environmental economics published six times per year.
-It was the official journal of the Association of Environmental and Resource Economists until 2014 and publishes theoretical and empirical papers concerned with the linkage between economic systems and environmental and natural resources.
-When it was the official journal of the Association of Environmental and Resource Economists, the journal was generally regarded as the top journal in natural resources and environmental economics.
+It was the official journal of the Association of Environmental and Resource Economists until 2014.
+The journal is generally regarded as the top journal in natural resources and environmental economics, and publishes theoretical and empirical papers concerned with the linkage between economic systems and environmental and natural resources.
 Ralph d'Arge and Allen V. Kneese were the founding editors.
 The current editors-in-chief are Roger von Haefen (North Carolina State University) and Andreas Lange (University of Hamburg).
 Previous editors include Till Requate, Daniel J. Phaneuf, Joseph Herriges, and Charles F. Mason.

 Most-cited papers

 According to the Web of Science, the following papers have been cited most often: